DialectGen: Benchmarking and Improving Dialect Robustness in Multimodal Generation: Experiments

 Contrasting the model performance drops across the two evaluation settings \textbf{Concise Prompts} and \textbf{Detailed Prompts}, we can clearly see that all models exhibit significantly larger performance drops for concise prompts compared to detailed prompts.
 This is in line with our assumption that models can more easily infer the meanings of unknown dialect lexemes from richer prompt contexts, highlighting the need for challenging evaluation via concise prompts to reveal model robustness issues.

-Looking at individual model performances, we observe that among text-to-video generative models: Wan 2.1~\citep{wan2025} and CogVideoX~\citep{yang2024cogvideox} exhibit the largest overall performance drops while Cosmos-1~\citep{agarwal2025cosmos} is the most robust.
+Among text-to-video generative models: Wan 2.1~\citep{wan2025} and CogVideoX~\citep{yang2024cogvideox} exhibit the largest overall performance drops while Cosmos-1~\citep{agarwal2025cosmos} is the most robust.
 While for text-to-image generative models, DALL-E 2~\citep{ramesh2022dalle2} and Flux.1 [dev]~\citep{flux2024} exhibit the largest overall performance drops while DALL-E 3~\citep{betker2023improving} (w/ Prompt Rewrite) and gpt-image-1 (4o Image Generation)~\citep{openai2025_4o_image_generation} are the most robust.

 \paragraph*{Dialect-wise Performance Drop}